 Welcome to The Clown Motel, Tonopah, NV

 Right on the main drag in Tonopah, NV, the Clown Motel has history.
 We had no idea.
 It’s been featured on National Geographic, and more recently on Atlas Obscura.
 We didn’t think it was creepy at all, but I love quirky motels — and we had been sleeping on the ground for several months by the time we ended up here.
 The motel itself is two stories, with all the doors leading to the outside.
 Each room features a dancing clown on the door, two full beds, and dated furnishings and decor.
 There are several clowns in the lobby for your viewing pleasure, and the staff is very nice and accommodating.

-The Old Tonopah Cemetery is located right next the Clown Motel.
-The cemetery was “active” from 1901-1911, and features wooden gravestones and the graves of many of the original settlers, as well as 14 silver miners who died in a mine fire in 1911.
+The Old Tonopah Cemetery is located right next to the Clown Motel.
+The cemetery was “active” from 1901-1911 and features wooden gravestones and the graves of many of the original settlers, as well as 14 silver miners who died in a mine fire in 1911.